 10. Don’t stop reading newspapers

 Candidates often stop reading newspapers once the UPSC main exam is over.
-But, information about current happenings is very important for IAS interview, just like the UPSC main exam.
+But, information about current happenings is very important for the IAS interview, just like the UPSC main exam.
 Have a general idea about the major happenings for last one year.
 Also, be familiar with the headlines and stories of the newspapers on the interview day.

 11. Prepare well on your hobbies